Changes to smart charging regulations

 Any charger that is sold after 30th June 2022 must meet schedule 1.
 Any charger that is sold after 30th December 2022 must meet schedules 1 and 2.

 These new regulations cover privately owned EV charge points that are sold for use in a domestic or workplace environment.
-The regulations do not apply to charge points that were sold prior to 30th June 2022 or rapid and public charge points.
+The regulations do not apply to charge points that were sold before 30th June 2022 or rapid and public charge points.

 What must the smart chargers include?